osohq/oso/docs/content/any/learn/roles/index.md

 {{% callout "Adding roles to your application?" "blue" %}}

-Oso Roles provides built-in support for role configuration, role data management and more.
+Oso Roles provides built-in support for role configuration and more.

 [Check it out here!](/guides/roles)